superbrothers/kubernetes-docs/kubectl_logs.md

   -f, --follow                         Specify if the logs should be streamed.
   -h, --help                           help for logs
       --limit-bytes int                Maximum bytes of logs to return.
 Defaults to no limit.
+      --max-log-requests int           Specify maximum number of concurrent logs to follow when using by a selector.
+Defaults to 5. (default 5)
       --pod-running-timeout duration   The length of time (like 5s, 2m, or 3h, higher than zero) to wait until at least one pod is running (default 20s)
   -p, --previous                       If true, print the logs for the previous instance of the container in a pod if it exists.
   -l, --selector string                Selector (label query) to filter on.